Samsung Galaxy S (1st generation): Android 4.0 and later

 An official update to Android 4.0 was never released, as Samsung felt that the Galaxy S did not have enough memory (RAM) to run the TouchWiz interface on top of Android 4.0.
 In lieu of Android 4.0, Samsung released a "Value Pack" update for the Galaxy S in March 2012 in South Korea, which maintains the 2.3 (Gingerbread) -based operating system, but includes new features from TouchWiz 4.0 (some of which are backported from 4.0) such as Face Unlock, improvements to the launcher, the ability to take still photographs while recording video, and a redesigned photo editor.

 However, unaffiliated developers associated with CyanogenMod produced unofficial updates based on Android 4.0, 4.1, 4.2, 4.3 and 4.4 for the Galaxy S and its variants.
 These updates are developed from Android Open Source Project code.
 LineageOS 14.1, based on Android 7.1, has also been ported to the device.

 Unofficial

 The device was popular with the software modification community due to the popularity of the handset and supported by CyanogenMod until the demise of the project.
-The Galaxy S is currently supported by the Replicant Operating System, which, at the moment of writing gives Android 10 capability.
-In 2017, LineageOS v14.1 (which is CyanogenMod"s successor) based on Android 7.1.2 Nougat, was unofficially ported to XDA.
+The Galaxy S is currently supported by the Replicant Operating System, which, at the moment of writing gives Android 4.2.2 capability.
+In 2017, LineageOS v14.1 (which is CyanogenMod's successor) based on Android 7.1.2 Nougat, was unofficially ported to the phone, and uploaded to XDA.